Six Months in Santa Monica

 As we had driven to Apple Valley on weekends to visit Grammie, from Glen Ellyn we drove to Cambridge on weekends to visit the family there.
 At some point my stricken grandmother died, and there was a funeral.
 I don’t have a date.
-I think it was a bit longer drive to Cambridge, but it was all by freeway, in contrast to the drive to Apple Valley mostly on two-lane highways.
+I think it was a bit longer drive to Cambridge, but it was almost all by freeway or interstate, in contrast to the drive to Apple Valley mostly on two-lane highways.

 The railroad that cut at an angle through town was still active, and freight trains would chug through once a day or so, sometimes late at night.
-My grandfather’s house was so close to the railroad, just 100 yards or so, that we were frequently awakened in the middle of the night for 10 minutes or so, as the house shook and rumbled with the train’s passing.
+My grandfather’s house was so close to the railroad, just 100 yards or so, that we would be awakened in the middle of the night sometimes for 10 minutes, as the house shook and rumbled with the train’s slow passing.

 We visited my great-grandmother, who lived in Bishop Hill (see Family Trees for some background about that religious colony), once.
 There were a couple remote cousins, living on remote farms, that we visited.

-As in Reseda, we met our nearby neighbors, but never socialized with any of them.
+As in Reseda, we met our nearby neighbors in Glen Ellyn, but never socialized with any of them.
 The one couple we would socialize with was, as with Lois and Tim, via a contact at my father’s job.
 These were the Irelans (no ‘d’), and I realize I don’t remember their first names!
 They were a childless couple who lived northeast of us, not far from Glenbard East High School which I attended beginning Fall 1969.
 They had a two-story house with a sloping back yard, and in a small upstairs guest room, they had a color TV—before we did!
-(That would be where I first saw an episode of Star Trek in color.)
-Because of the proximity to my high school, for a period of some months I had a job mowing their lawn, skipping the school bus and being picked up later just before dinner.
+Because of the proximity to my high school, for a period of some months I had a job mowing their lawn, skipping the school bus and being picked up later by my mother just before dinner.